Long-Running Book Series

 - Hand Guns: Everyone seems to carry them for one reason or another.

 - Human Sacrifice: A popular practice with various cults.
 If there is a cult there is a very good chance they practice human sacrifice of some sort.

 - Hoist by His Own Petard:

-- Kelber (Strasser's chief torturer) dies in this manner when he accidentally swallows a carnivorous insect he'd been planning to force feed to his prisoners.
+- Kelber, Strasser's chief torturer, dies in this manner when he accidentally swallows a carnivorous insect he'd been planning to force feed to his prisoners.